 Whilst a relatively small city, Durham certainly packs a punch when it comes to eating out.
 If you’re looking to plan ahead or stuck for where to eat tonight, let me show you the best places to eat in Durham.

 I’ve now lived just outside of Durham for over four years and, whilst Covid-19 stole a large chunk of those, I love nothing better than nipping into this beautiful cathedral city for a bite to eat and a few drinks.
 Durham is no doubt a small city but that doesn’t mean that it skimps on great places to eat.
-Often overlooked by food lovers as they head straight up to Newcastle (the food scene in Newcastle is unreal to be fair), Durham has plenty of choice too from some of the best Mexican food this side of the Atlantic to the sloppiest burgers you’ll ever see and from ultra-authentic Thai food to fine-dining tasting menus.
-This guide will show you exactly where the best places to eat in Durham are and I guarantee you’ll be booking a table in no time!
+Often overlooked by food lovers as they head straight up to Newcastle (the food scene in Newcastle is unreal to be fair), Durham has plenty of choice too from some of the best pizza this side of Italy to the sloppiest burgers you’ll ever see and from ultra-authentic Thai food to fine-dining tasting menus.
+This guide will show you exactly where the best places to eat in Durham are and I guarantee you’ll be eating well whenever you visit this lovely city!

 If you’re looking for the best cafes in Durham (like Flat White and Riverview Kitchen), you’re going to want to check out this post here and for those planning a full weekend in the city, here’s my guide to making sure it’s perfect!